Vorlonhomeworld/BBCL/16 Who's on first.md

 # Who's on first?

-  So far, we've learned what a list is, that we can have lists inside of lists, we've learned to do arithmetic with Common Lisp and we've learned to how to get Common Lisp to accept user input.
+  So far, we've learned what a list is, that we can have lists inside of lists, we've learned to do arithmetic with Common Lisp and we've learned how to get Common Lisp to accept user input.
 Now we're going to learn how to access data within lists.
 Now why would we want to do that?
 Simple!
 A list can hold lots of data together, for example, a list within Common Lisp can contain a username, a password, the user's access level or it could contain your first name, your last name, your address...etc... pretty much anything you want it to hold.
 If we want to have Common Lisp **only** access a certain portion of that data, we need a way to direct Common Lisp to *only* access that data within